The TOP 3 WARM whites for walls, trims, cabinets & more…

 When I have clients who are looking for white or off-white walls and don’t mind a bit of warmth, but DON’T like yellow (a common request), I’m more likely to direct them toward Benjamin Moore White Dove, which is a bit more subdued.
 Remember, Cloud White DOES have a reasonable, but not overwhelming, yellow-creamy warmth to it.

 You’ll notice the mention of EXPOSURE in the above paragraphs.
 Remember, you have to consider exposure when choosing a white.
 A white that comes up JUST PERFECT in a north-facing room, could look too warm in a south-facing room.
 A white that is the perfect warmth in a south-facing space, could fall flat in a north-facing room – sometimes it’s about finding that perfect balance!

 - If you’re painting one white surface in Cloud White, you’ll probably want to paint ALL of the white surfaces the same, as there is usually a decent shift between Cloud White and traditional shades of white.

 - If you have white appliances you will notice the difference between your cabinets and your appliances as the yellowish hue in Cloud White will be brighter and warmer looking than the cooler tone of the white appliances.
 While this isn’t a deal-breaker or particularly obvious to some people, ideally you would have stainless steel appliances to avoid this altogether OR choose a brighter, cleaner white.

 - The warmth of Cloud White will help to neutralize a north-facing room and will look that bit warmer in a south-facing room.

-- Cloud White better suits warm paint colours or stormy cool colours.
-It isn’t always as great with icy cold colours
+- Cloud White better suits warm paint colors or stormy cool colors.
+It isn’t always as great with icy cold colors

 - Cool hues such as blue and green, as well as gray with these undertones, can enhance the subtle warm undertone in Cloud White.